 A nutrition-based approach is a healthy approach.
 The key is to do ample research before committing your child to a new diet.
 It is also in your child’s best interest to consult a doctor to ensure that the diet is safe and appropriate to your child’s needs and physical well-being.

-The CDC states that there are no medications that can cure autism or treat the main symptoms.
+Fact: The CDC states that there are no medications that can cure autism spectrum disorder or treat the main symptoms.
 However, some medications can help treat certain conditions associated with autism, such as irritability, aggression, depression, and hyperactivity.

 Medical treatments should be FDA-approved and recommended by a doctor.
 Medication for autism can include:

 - Selective serotonin reuptake inhibitors (SSRIs) – these are antidepressants that help reduce repetitive behaviors, improve eye contact, and decrease anxiety

 - Tricyclics – have the same use as SSRIs but known to have fewer side effects

 - Antipsychotic medications – reduce irritability in children with autism (as young as five years old) and teenagers (up to 16 years old)

 - Stimulants – increase focus and decrease hyperactivity in children with autism.

 - Anticonvulsants – treat seizures and seizure disorders like epilepsy, a condition that can come with autism